Animal Fighting

 Animal fighting, including dog fighting, cockfighting, and badger baiting, have been outlawed for many years.

 Despite our best efforts, it still carries on.
-Our Intelligence Unit investigates dog fighting networks to identify participants and bring those responsible to justice.
+Our investigators work to investigate dog fighting networks to identify participants and bring those responsible to justice.

 Animal fighting: Dog fighting